ada-lyn/ada-lyn.github.io/index.md

 # Effects on Rating

-Lorem ipsum
+This part will be separated in two.
+We will first do an analysis by category (as said before in depth for the *Books*, and then compared to other categories), and then by country.

 ### By Product Category

-Lorem ipsum
+First, we will analyse some of the features (`verified_purchase`, `helpful_votes`, `total_votes`, `review_date`, numbe of reviews per product, `review_headline` and `review_body`), then we are going to discuss their potential influence in the bias, and if they shopuld be considered, and finally we will compare the results with the other categories.

 ####  Analysis of some features

-Lorem ipsum

 **Analysis of the `verified_purchase` feature**

-This might have an influence, since non-verified purchases won't be as reliable since poeple might not have actually bought the product. ... **explain by date**
+This might have an influence, since non-verified purchases won't be as reliable since poeple might not have actually bought the product.
+We have splited the dataset into verified and non verified purchases, and for each category we plot the average rating per year, and the number of reviews per year.

 ![Number of verified reviews for each year](/img/other/verified_by_year.png)